LearnWithArjun/solana-env-setup/m1_setup.md

 ## 🍎 Setting up Solana on a M1 macOS Machine.

-**First off - I want to give a HUGE shoutout to our TA, Nick!
-Without Nick, this guide wouldn't have been doable.
-Once you finish this section make sure to give some love to Nick in Discord (Nick_G#4818)**

 We are going to go **from this doesn't work on M1 masOS??** to

 ![ankin it's working Gif](https://media.giphy.com/media/CuMiNoTRz2bYc/giphy.gif)